EPAC

 Facts:

-• The EPO established an EPAC Board consisting of 6 EPO employees and 6 external experts.
+- The EPO established an EPAC Board consisting of 6 EPO employees and 6 external experts.
 The board’s tasks include drafting and marking the exams.
-Of the 6 external experts, 3 are EPIPA board members: Ronald van Egmond (Dutch Platform Formalities Officers), Vicky Maynard (UK CIPA IP Paralegals Committee) and Anne Taucher (NAIPA).
+Of the 6 external experts, 3 are EPIPA board members: Melanie Custers-van Spronsen (Dutch Platform Formalities Officers), Vicky Maynard (UK CIPA IP Paralegals Committee) and Anne Taucher (NAIPA).

 There are no requirements for enrolling, but it is expected that in order to pass the exam, the candidate must have worked and gained knowledge as a patent paralegal or formalities officer for at least a few years.